tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/内容审核/图片审核/图片审核结果反馈_intl_en.md

 ## Feature Description

 This API is used to report moderation results that are not as expected.
-For example, when pornographic text is moderated and determined as normal, or normal text is determined as pornographic, you can directly report the result through this API.
+For example, when a pornographic image is moderated and determined as normal, or a normal image is determined as pornographic, you can directly report the result through this API.

 This API will not directly modify the moderation result.
 The incorrect moderation result you report will be confirmed on the backend, and the confirmed result will take effect in subsequent moderation jobs.